sehHeiden/geospeed/readme.md

 *expectation*: Not much, it's marked as faster than SQLite for DataAnalysis.
 Which is true.
 But how does it compare to DataFrames, which are also in RAM?
 Should be faster, due to multicore usage.
 The memory layout benefits cannot be much, as GeoPandas also uses Apache Arrow?
-*Observation: CPU usage is high at first, but drops steadily.
+*Observation: CPU usage is high at first but drops steadily.
 For Dask the usage fluctuates.
 I suspect this is due to index usage.
 The ST_Intersects operation uses the index, ST_Intersection does not.

 The execution speed is much slower than for Dask.
 Saving takes so long that it is even as slow as normal geopandas.